 1001 Golden Rain Rd., Walnut Creek, California 94595

-Rossmoor, a Gated Northern California 55+ Community, Boasts a Wide Variety of Home Styles, Wooded Grounds, Two Golf Courses, Five Clubhouses and More
+Rossmoor, a Gated 55+ Community in Northern California, Boasts a Wide Variety of Home Styles, Wooded Grounds, Two Golf Courses, Five Clubhouses and More

 The co-ops start at about 725 square feet and are either duplexes, fourplexes or in mid-rise buildings.
 Co-op owners are stockholders and members of a housing corporation.
 They hold renewable and resale rights.
 Most of the attached dwellings have a ranch rambler appearance and a light exterior color.